 Our third contribution is to describe the commutative variant and simplified variant of our constructions.
 To guarantee the security of our construction, we must make sure that the dimension of matrix in our construction is large enough.
 As a result, our construction is less practical than previous schemes.
 So, one must use matrices of small dimension, and large degree polynomial ring to improve the efficiency of our constructions.
-Furthermore, in the simplified variant, we really thwart the zeroing attack problem in the GGH construction.
+Furthermore, in the simplified variant, we really thwart the zeroing attack problem in the GGH construction if every party in MPKE does not cooperate.

 Our forth contribution is to present a construction of multilinear map using random matrix.
 In the construction, one can generate feasible level encoding with known level-0 encoding.
 This solves a drawback of the first construction, which can only generate a level-1 encoding of a hidden level-0 encoding.
+Moreover, this variant seemly supports the subgroup membership problem and the decisional linear problem.